dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 ### Do-while-loops

-If we want a loop where we iterate one or more times instead of zero of more times, use a *do-while-loop*.
+If we want a loop where we iterate one or more times instead of zero or more times, use a *do-while-loop*.

 *Syntactically*, a *do-while-statement*:
 * starts with the "do" keyword